IoT Automation Trend Rides Next Wave of Machine Learning, Big Data

 IoT implementers should be aware that greater automation is about more than machine learning algorithms.
 Team leaders must also understand the full life cycle of products.

-At the same time, autonomous automation should be viewed as an addition to classic automation methods, not a complete replacement, Ojea said.
+At the same time, autonomous automation should be viewed as an addition to classic automation methods, not a complete replacement, Aparicio said.

 From the days of the Jacquard automated loom through to Henry Ford’s automated assembly line and beyond, automation has driven new technology use.
 Clearly, the technologies now ready to meet that call are many, giving tech leaders plenty to ponder as they reimagine automation as it applies to IoT.